Wild Frontiers Foundation

 The Wild Frontiers Foundation is the philanthropic arm of Wild Frontiers.
 Set up in 2009, the aim of our foundation is to provide a platform to create awareness, raise money and deliver funding to projects in countries where we operate as a travel company.

 Supporting communities we visit has always been at the heart of the Wild Frontiers' ethos.
 Through the Wild Frontiers Foundation, we are able to channel money into grass roots projects, which we have either established ourselves or support through charity partners.
-These include initiatives focused around education, the empowerment of local people and community conservation in Pakistan, India, Ethiopia, Laos and the Democratic Republic of Congo.
+These include initiatives focused around education, the empowerment of local people and community conservation.

 Education & Life Skills